ennymoraes/ennymoraes/README.md

 - 👋 Hi, I’m @ennymoraes
 - 👀 I’m interested in Web Development and Software Development
-- 🌱 I’m currently learning JavaScript, Angular and React.
+- 🌱 I’m currently learning
 - 📫 How to reach me -> linkedin.com/in/ennymoraes/

 <!---